8 Ways You Might Be Hurting Your Dog’s Feelings 6 Simple Ways To Lift Their Spirits

 Dogs may not speak our language, but they feel emotions more deeply than many people realise.
-Your actions can have a lasting effect on their happiness and trust.
+Every tone, gesture, and moment of attention (or lack of it) can shape how they see their world; and you.

 Dogs thrive on companionship, and being left alone too often can make them feel anxious or neglected.
 Even independent breeds crave short, meaningful interactions each day.